WHAT ARE THE IOWA GAMES?

 WHO CAN COMPETE?

 All Iowans!
-The Iowa Games offers event for athletes of all ages and abilities!
+The Iowa Games offers events for athletes of all ages and abilities!

 Residency Policy Update: The National Congress of State Games, the membership organization of the Iowa Games, has recently amended its residency requirement to allow non-resident participation in State Games events by residents of states that have no State Games program and residents of states whose State Games program does not offer their sport of choice.
 The Iowa Games, in order to foster State Games interest in non-member states, has agreed to allow non-resident participation.
 If questions please email firstname.lastname@example.org.